beewithmee/HR_Data_Analysis/README.md

 **Data Preparation and Modelling**

-After importing the data from the data source performed #powerquery is used for #datacleaning and #datamodelling. #dax are used to append or create calculated measures.
+After importing the data from the data source performed power query is used for data cleaning and data modelling. #dax are used to append or create calculated measures.

 Data Size: 1473 rows, 38 columns